Folktale Linocut Prints

 A linocut is a type of relief print, that preserves the ancient method of traditional hand carving and the age-old technique of handprinting.
 A pattern or image is hand-carved out of artist’s linoleum which is then rolled with ink, and paper is hand-pressed on top to reveal the final art print.

-The texture from the hand carving and variations in ink density from printing by hand gives the resulting artwork a rustic charm and timeless feel lending itself well to folkloric themes, and folktale motifs.
+The texture from the hand carving and variations in ink density from printing by hand gives the resulting artwork a rustic charm and timeless feel making linocut printmaking an ideal medium through which these age-old, heartwarming folktales and fairytales can be brought to life.

 Diem Dangers is A Linocut printmaker, ARTIST & Folklorist